-DISCLOSURES DESCRIPTION RESPONSE STRATEGY, PO DLICIES AND PRACTICES 2 - 29 a. describe its approach to engaging with stakeholders, including: i. the categories of stakeholders it engages with, and how they are identified ii. the purpose of the stakeholder engagement iii. how the organization seeks to ensure meaningful engagement with stakeholders Stakeholder engagement is fundamental to our approach to FSG and business philosophy.
-We actively engage our key stakeholders to ensure satisfaction and to support our financial and FSG performance objectives.
-Investor Engagement Regular investor presentations and one-on-one interviews Annual General Meeting Quarterly earnings calls including Q&A with executives Press releases amouncing significant business developments TCPD, GRI, SASB and UN SDG-aligned disclosures for cross-industry comparison User Engagement User Engagement User Engagement Program led by our National Operations team since 2015 Annual third-party user satisfaction assessment Regular meetings with users to maintain angoing communication and feedback Hosting community events for users such as summer IBRDs, holiday breakfasts Educational events including waste management, or our roottop beehive and urban farming workshops EDI webinars on Black History in Canada and Pride month Employee Engagement Annual third-party employee engagement survey Training and educational opportunities, including the development and roll-out of Allied Academy Annual performance reviews On-boarding orientation Intranet site for internal communications from the CEO Community Engagement Make Room for the Arts program and Allied Music Centre Preserving architectural history through design and exhibitions e.g., Nordelec Sponsorship and in-final support for regional community part sers for specific projects Internal communications with communities through design and exhibitions e.g., Nordelec Sponsorship and in-final support for regional community part sers for specific projects Internal communities throughout the development process e.g., town hall meetings Internal communities throughout the development process e.g., town hall meetings Internal communities throughout the development process e.g., town hall meetings a. report the percentage of total employees covered by collective bargaining agreements 0% of employees are covered by collective bargaining agreements 2 - 30 b. for employees not covered by collective bargaining agreements, report whether the organization determines their working conditions and terms of employment based on collective bargaining agreements that cover its other employees or based on collective bargaining agreements from other organizations.
+DISCLOSURES DESCRIPTION RESPONSE STRATEGY, PO LICIES AND PRACTICES 2 - 29 a. describe its approach to engaging with stakeholders, including: i. the categories of stakeholders it engages with, and how they are identified ii. the purpose of the stakeholder engagement iii. how the organization seeks to ensure meaningful engagement with stakeholders Stakeholder engagement Regular investor Engagement Regular investor presentations and one-on-one interviews Annual General Meeting Quarterly earnings calls including Q&A with executives Press releases announcing significant business developments TOFD, CRIL SASB and UN SDG-aligned disclosures for cross-industry comparison User Engagement User Engagement Program led by our National Operations team since 2015 Annual third-party user satisfaction assessment Regular meetings with users to maintain engoing communication and feedback Hosting community events for users such as summer BBQs, holiday breakfasts Educational events including waste management, or our rooftop beehive and urban farming workshops EDI webinars on Black History in Canada and Pride month Employee Engagement Annual third-party user polyoee engagement survey Training and educational opportunities, including the development and roll-out of Allied Academy Annual third-party employee engagement survey Training and educational opportunities, including the development and roll-out of Allied Academy Annual third-party temployee and provide the development and roll-out of Allied Academy Training and educational opportunities, including the development and roll-out of Allied Academy Training and educational opportunities, including the development and roll-out of Allied Academy Training and educational opportunities, including the development and roll-out of Allied Academy Annual Bringformance reviews On boarding orientation Internal communications Internal communications Internal communications Internal communications Internal communications Internal communications and allied Music Contre Preserving architectural history through design and exhibitions e.g. Nordelec Sponsorship and in kind support of regional community events Internation with communities throughout the development process e.g., town hall meetings Istrategio parterships with chartles.
+NGOS and community partners for specific projects Community events in sup a. report the percentage of total employees covered by collective bargaining agreements 0% of employees are covered by collective bargaining agreements 2 - 30 b. for employees not covered by collective bargaining agreements, report whether the organization determines their working conditions and terms of employment based on collective bargaining agreements that cover its other employees or based on collective bargaining agreements from other organizations.
 Not applicable